Have you ever looked at a painting and could swear that it was about to start moving? As if the frame could continue when you turn away. Have you...

-Symbolism was a late nineteenth-century art movement.
+Symbolism was a late 19th-century art movement.
 In literature, the style originates with the 1857 publication of Charles Baudelaire’s Les Fleurs du mal.
-The name “symbolist” itself was first applied by the critic Jean Moréas, who invented the term to distinguish the symbolists from the related decadents of literature and of art.
-Moréas, who published the Symbolist Manifesto (“Le Symbolisme”) in Le Figaro on 18 September 1886 named Baudelaire, Stéphane Mallarmé, and Paul Verlaine the three leading poets of the movement.
+The name “symbolist” itself was coined by the critic Jean Moréas.
+He created the term to distinguish the symbolists from related decadents of literature and art.
+Moréas, who published the Symbolist Manifesto (Le Symbolisme) in Le Figaro on 18 September 1886, named Baudelaire, Stéphane Mallarmé, and Paul Verlaine the three leading poets of the movement.

 Symbolism was proclaimed to be hostile to “plain meanings, declamations, false sentimentality and matter-of-fact description”, and that its goal instead was to “clothe the Ideal in a perceptible form” whose “goal was not in itself, but whose sole purpose was to express the Ideal.”

 Symbolists weren’t unified in a distinct and homogeneous group.
 Instead they resided across all of Europe and worked independently.
 They had varying aesthetic goals but all shared a similar mindset.
 Among the leading artists we should mention: Gustave Moreau, Gustav Klimt, Mikalojus Konstantinas Čiurlionis, Jacek Malczewski, Odilon Redon, Pierre Puvis de Chavannes, Edvard Munch, and Félicien Rops.
 Also, Auguste Rodin is sometimes considered a Symbolist sculptor.
 Each of them perceived Symbolism in a different way.